 Home Renovation Mistakes That Can Cost You

 Do you know how many times I have seen clients make home improvement mistakes over my career?
 The answer is quite a few!
-Part of the fun and satisfaction of owning a home comes from renovations – it’s your house, and you can make it exactly like you want it.
+Part of the fun and satisfaction of owning a home comes from renovations – it’s your house, and you can make it exactly as you want it.

-Before you dish out any money on a renovation with an expectations that it will add value to your home, pause for a moment and consider the long-term implications.
-If your renovations fall into any of the following areas you may wind up spending more than you will ever get back when you sell.
+Before dishing out any money on a renovation with expectations that it will add value to your home, be sure to consider the long-term implications.
+If your repairs fall into any of the following areas you may wind up spending more than you will ever get back when you sell.

-This is not the case and in fact there are things you can spend money on that not only don’t add value but can actually make your place more difficult to sell.
+This is not the case, and in fact, there are things you can spend money on that not only don’t add value but can make your place harder to sell.

 Standing Out Too Much

-It is understandable that you want to make your home as nice as you can, but you risk possible resale problems when you upgrade too extravagantly.
+It is understandable that you want to make your home as beautiful as you can, but you risk possible resale problems when you upgrade too extravagantly.
 You may still be able to sell the house, but you may not get your money back if the renovations are too far beyond the standard for your area.

 For instance, if you were to install an elaborate in-ground swimming pool on your property for $25,000 while everyone else in the neighborhood makes do with a lawn, you may not make all that money back when you sell.
 If all the other houses are going for $150,000, do not expect to move yours for $175,000 just because you have the pool.

-Real Estate experts will always tell you that it is best to be the lowest priced home in the neighborhood because all the other more expensive homes will bring up the lower priced homes value.
+Real Estate experts will always tell you that it is best to be the lowest priced home in the neighborhood because of all the other more expensive homes will bring up the lower priced homes value.
 Just the opposite occurs when you over improve for the area.

 Above Ground Pool

-Since we are discussing swimming pools, this particular “addition” must be mentioned.This is in fact one of the top home improvement mistakes owners make.
+Since we are discussing swimming pools, this particular “addition” must be mentioned.
+A pool is, in fact, one of the top home improvement mistakes owners make.
 An above ground pool may provide lots of fun for the kids or perhaps even for you, but do not expect it to add value to your home.

 If you have one of these and are enjoying it, you can certainly continue to do so.
-However, if you decide to sell, it is probably best to have the pool removed and new sod put down before you put the house up on the market, especially if the pool is not new.
+However, if you decide to sell, it is probably best to have the pool removed, and new sod put down before you put the house up on the market, especially if the pool is not new.

-This is a home improvement mistake that I have personally seen come back to haunt sellers when it comes time to sell.
+Not having the proper permits is a home improvement mistake that I have personally seen come back to haunt sellers when it comes time to sell.
 Not pulling permits is a blunder that should be avoided at all costs.

-When buyers look at a home they usually consider the whole package.
-This is why consistency in your renovations is important, because they may not be willing to pay more for an over-the-top addition to your home.
+When buyers look at a home, they usually consider the whole package.
+This is why consistency in your renovations is crucial because they may not be willing to pay more for an over-the-top addition to your home.
 Some homeowners get caught up in the idea of adding the perfect kitchen or bathroom and fail to see that the rest of their home only looks worse because of it.

 It stands out like a sore thumb and negates much of what you have done to improve your home.
 The same could be said if your adjoining dining room has shag carpet or worn looking hardwood floors.

 Shoddy DIY Home Improvements

 Do it yourself projects can be fun and rewarding, but they can also affect the value of your home negatively.
-Crooked tiles in the bathroom and unreliable wiring in the finished basement are not selling points, even if they were learning experiences for you.
+Crooked tiles in the bathroom and unreliable wiring in the finished basement would not be selling points, even if they were learning experiences for you.

-There are classic choices and there are trendy choices.
+There are classic choices, and there are trendy options.
 For people interested in selling their homes, classic is usually the safer bet – at least if you want to get back the money you spent on the improvements.

-Your child’s room may be bright purple and your art room may be neon yellow, but you should be ready to change them back before you begin the sale process.
-If you can’t stand the thought of any kind of off white then choose colors that are “earth tones.”
+Your child’s room may be bright purple, and your art room may be neon yellow, but you should be ready to change them back before you begin the sale process.
+If you can’t stand the thought of any kind of off-white, then choose colors that are “earth tones.”

-If you have the attitude that it is just paint and any buyer can just look past my colors then you don’t understand the psychology of selling.
-I would be the first person to put up my hand and be in agreement with your thinking if I had not been in the real estate business for the last twenty seven years and seen first hand how loud colors can stop a home from selling.
+If you have the attitude that it is just paint, and any buyer can just look past my colors then you don’t understand the psychology of selling.
+I would be the first person to put up my hand and be in agreement with your thinking if I had not been in the real estate business for the last twenty-seven years and seen first hand how loud colors can stop a home from selling.

-After months and months of the seller saying “the buyer can change it if they don’t like it” they finally agreed to change the color to an off white.
+After months and months of the seller saying “the buyer can change it if they don’t like it,” they finally agreed to change the color to an off-white.
 Within two weeks I had an offer on the home that the seller accepted.
 They were shocked.
 They could not wrap their head around a buyer not looking past a paint color.

-One of the nice things about owning a home is that you can do practically anything you want with it, including making it unusable for future owners.
+One of the beautiful things about owning a home is that you can do practically anything you want with it, including making it unusable for future owners.
 If you never cook, for example, and tear out the entire kitchen because of this, you are going to affect the value of your home.

-While this is an extreme example, in my twenty seven years as a Real Estate professional, I have seen a lot of strange things done to peoples homes.
+While this is an extreme example, in my thirty-one years as a Real Estate professional, I have seen a lot of strange things done to peoples homes.
 While it is perfectly fine to make your house your own, but be aware of the consequences in the future when you want the most money in your pocket!

 More Home Improvement Tips: